How to Avoid Fighting Rust Borrow Checker

 The deeper cause is that:

-- Borrow checker works locally: when seeing a function call, it only checks function signature, instead of checking code inside the function.
-(Its benefit is to make borrow checking faster and simpler.
-Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.)
+Borrow checker works locally: when seeing a function call, it only checks function signature, instead of checking code inside the function.

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):